Because of the Lord’s great love ... for his compassions never fail.

 HOPE FOR HEAVY DAYS

 Because I like to maintain an account of our family’s daily life, I keep a One Line a Day journal.
-With each dated page providing five spots in which to jot down a few lines about that day in each of five years, there’s just enough room to record the happenings and highlights or, if more appropriate, the lack of happenings and lowlights—if a lowlight is even a thing.
+With each dated page providing five spots in which to jot down a few lines about that day in each of five years, there’s just enough room to record the happenings and highlights of the day (or, if more appropriate, the lack of happenings and lowlights—if a lowlight is even a thing).

-One day in April 2020 (in the midst of the COVID-19 quarantine), before I wrote whatever it was I planned to write, I noticed the entry from the year before on that day: Elyse’s MRI was normal.
+One day in April 2020, before I wrote whatever it was I planned to write, I noticed the entry from the year before on that day: Elyse’s MRI was normal.
 This would be good news—if she could walk and was getting better.
 She’s being referred . . .

 I looked at the next day’s entry: Today felt very heavy.
-I made 6 appointments with 4 practitioners for 3 ailments for 2 girls.
+I made six appointments with four practitioners for three ailments for two girls.

 THE MYSTERIOUS LANDSCAPE OF CHRONIC ILLNESS

-A year ago, our family was walking into dark, unfamiliar, difficult, and unwelcome terrain.
+2020 was the year our family walked into dark, unfamiliar, difficult, and unwelcome terrain.
 Our trail had taken a sharp, steep turn into the mysterious landscape of chronic illness.
-Our older daughter developed Chronic Regional Pain Syndrome after slipping on the ice.
-That same month, our younger daughter was diagnosed with hidradenitis suppurativa, followed by the sudden onset of irritable bowel syndrome; additionally, her immune system seemed unable to stand up even to the common cold.
+Our older daughter developed chronic regional pain syndrome [a condition also known as complex regional pain syndrome CRPS)] after slipping on the ice.
+That same month, our younger daughter was diagnosed with hidradenitis suppurativa, followed by the sudden onset of irritable bowel syndrome; additionally, her immune system seemed unable to even stand up to the common cold.

 Our days felt heavy because they were heavy.
 Is there hope for heavy days?

-Every single evening when our family sat down and joined hands to pray before dinner, I dropped my arm onto the table and my head heavily onto my arm, exhausted by the rigors of the day—learning to live a new life and speak a new vocabulary, keeping the appointments and making the decisions, experiencing (vicariously) unrelenting loss and pain, managing my own grief.
+Every evening when our family sat down and joined hands to pray before dinner, I dropped my arm onto the table and my head heavily onto my arm, exhausted by the rigors of the day: learning to live a new life and speak a new vocabulary, keeping the appointments and making the decisions, experiencing (vicariously) unrelenting loss and pain, managing my grief.

 When I realized that the dinner-prayer-head-resting ritual was a nightly occurrence, I added worry to my weariness.
 I wasn’t just worried about my girls.
-I was worried that I was doing this whole thing wrong — as in, maybe I wasn’t navigating it by faith, maybe I was carrying it all in my own strength rather than relying on God.
+I was worried that I was doing this whole thing wrong (that is, maybe I wasn’t navigating it by faith; maybe I was carrying it all in my own strength rather than relying on God).

 WEARINESS, FATIGUE, AND TOO MUCH INFORMATION FOR ALL THE DECISIONS

-Following pertinent phrases of Scripture in search of the answer to whether my weariness was a result of trying to walk this road on my own, I came to understand that the presence of fatigue didn’t mean I was doing it wrong.
-It meant that the terrain was tough and the daily dousing from the metaphoric fire hose of Too Much Information for All The Decisions had taken a toll on my mind, heart, soul, and strength.
+While searching for a Scriptural answer to whether my weariness resulted from trying to walk this road on my own, I came to understand that the presence of fatigue didn’t mean I was doing it wrong.
+It meant that the terrain was tough, and the daily dousing from the metaphoric fire hose of Too Much Information for All The Decisions had taken a toll on my mind, heart, soul, and strength.

-The days were long and by night I was spent — but, every morning, I started fresh with new mercies, enough to last until evening.
-I was given enough strength for each one of my days (Lamentations 3:22- 23 and Deuteronomy 33:25).
+The days were long, and by night, I was spent — but, every morning, I started fresh with new mercies, enough to last until evening.
+I was given enough strength for each of my days (Lamentations 3:22- 23 and Deuteronomy 33:25).
 Eventually, the exhaustion abated, even as the intensity of our circumstances (as well as the number of appointments and adaptations) increased.

 Maybe that sounds familiar — but there is hope for heavy days.